codingbam/batamcoin/doc/developer-notes.md

 ============================

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of batamcoin Core code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Batamcoin Core code.

 General Batamcoin Core
 ----------------------